OntoUML/ontouml-models/README.md

 ### FAIR Data Point: The Data Discovery Service

 The [OntoUML FAIR Data Point](https://w3id.org/ontouml-models) is the catalog's separately operated discovery service, based on the [FAIR Data Point approach](https://doi.org/10.1162/dint_a_00160) to exposing rich metadata.

-GitHub remains the storage, distribution, and contribution layer described here.
-Repository-side catalog synchronization does not establish that the live FDP is synchronized.
-Its endpoints, search features, and operational behavior are outside this documentation's inspected scope; see the [responsibility boundary](documentation/technical-overview.md#github-storage-and-fdp-discovery).
+> [!IMPORTANT]
+> The FDP has not been updated since its initial release and does not represent the current catalog state.
+No FDP update or synchronization work is currently planned.
+The GitHub repository remains actively maintained and is the authoritative source for current files, metadata, history, contributions, and releases.
+See the [responsibility boundary](documentation/technical-overview.md#github-storage-and-fdp-discovery).

 ## Catalog's Persistent URLs